 - The cardholder must pick up their card in person from the departmental card coordinator and present identification prior to receiving the card.

 - Cardholder status changes such as a transfer, termination, retirement, expired funding and credit limit changes must be reported to the departmental card coordinator by the cardholder.
-The cardholder will prepare a Card Request Change and forward it to the departmental card coordinator with the proper one-up authorization prior to processing the status change by the campus card coordinator.
+The cardholder will prepare a PCard Change Request form and forward it to the departmental card coordinator with the proper one-up authorization prior to processing the status change by the campus card coordinator.
 Note: if a temporary credit limit change is necessary, please inform your departmental card coordinator as soon as possible in order to avoid a merchant declining the card.
 If the purchasing card is declined, please refer to Purchasing Card under PCard Declined Charges”

 - There is no fee to obtain and use a purchasing charge card.
 Liability for charges from use of the card rests with each department, not the individual cardholder.